bugzbrown/conference-safe/README.md

 After the conference is over, Alex is sent an email, asking to review the conference.
 The system give Alex the option of rating not only the conference, but the people that have attended the conference, giving tem ratings from 1 - N.

-Alex may at any time, decide to become an "escort" too.
+Alex may at any time, decide to become an "angel" too.

 ## Where could we go from here